-If you are still losing inches, you are not on a plateau; you are simply redistributing the weight.
+If you are still losing inches, you are not on a plateau; you are simply redistributing pounds.

-You will reach the plateau during the first few weeks after surgery
+You will reach the plateau during the first few weeks after Lap-band surgery

 A readjustment period for the body is necessary.
 During the postoperative time, you not only lose weight from fat cells, but also from what we call “lean body mass.”
 That is, you lose weight also from muscles.
 You need this muscle mass for walking, moving around, breathing, and assorted other body functions.
 That muscle mass needs to be rebuilt, therefore we want you to start a walking program.
 The more you walk, the more lean body mass you will keep.
 If you don’t use muscle, you will lose it—so start walking.